-A-3: Except as provided in this Q&A-3, all employers that provide applicable employersponsored coverage (see Q&A-12) during a calendar year are subject to the reporting requirement under § 6051(a)(14).
-This includes federal, state and local government entities, churches and other religious organizations, and employers that are not subject to the COBRA continuation coverage requirements under § 4980B, to the extent such employers provide applicable employer-sponsored coverage under a group health plan, but does not include Federally recognized Indian tribal governments.
-(Notice 2010-69 provides that reporting by these employers is not mandatory until the 2012 Forms W-2 (that is, the forms required for the calendar year 2012 that employers generally are required to furnish to employees in January 2013 and then file with the Social Security Administration (SSA))).
+A-3: Except as provided in this Q&A-3, all employers that provide applicable employer-sponsored coverage (see Q&A-12) during a calendar year are subject to the reporting requirement under § 6051(a)(14).
+This includes employers that are federal, state and local government entities, churches and other religious organizations, and employers that are not subject to the COBRA continuation coverage requirements under § 4980B, to the extent such employers provide applicable employer-sponsored coverage under a group health plan.
+(Notice 2010-69, 2010-44 I.R.B.
+576, provides that reporting by these employers is not mandatory prior to the issuance of the 2012 Forms W-2 (the forms required for the calendar year 2012 that employers generally are required to furnish to employees by the end of January 2013 and then file with the Social Security Administration (SSA))).
+Employers that are Federally recognized Indian tribal governments are not subject to the reporting requirements of § 6051(a)(14).
+Until further guidance is issued, employers that are tribally chartered corporations whollyowned by a Federally recognized Indian tribal government also are not subject to the reporting requirements.

-However, in the case of the 2012 Forms W-2 and until the issuance of further guidance, an employer is not subject to the reporting requirement for any calendar year if the employer was required to file fewer than 250 Forms W-2 for the preceding calendar year.
+Also, in the case of the 2012 Forms W-2 (and Forms W-2 for later years unless and until further guidance is issued), an employer is not subject to the reporting requirement for any calendar year if the employer was required to file fewer than 250 Forms W-2 for the preceding calendar year.
 (This rule is based upon the rule in § 6011(e) that exempts employers from filing returns electronically if they file fewer than 250 returns.)
+Therefore, if an employer is required to file fewer than 250 2011 Forms W-2, the employer would not be subject to the reporting requirement for 2012 Forms W-2.
+For this purpose, whether an employer is required to file fewer than 250 Forms W-2 for a calendar year is determined based on the Forms W-2 that employer would be required to file if it filed Forms W-2 to report all wages paid by that employer and without regard to the use of an agent under § 3504.
+For example, an employer that would have filed only 100 Forms W-2 for the previous year had it not used an agent under § 3504 will not be subject to the reporting requirement for the year, nor will an agent under § 3504 with respect to that employer's Forms W-2 for the year.
+In contrast, if the same employer would have filed 300 Forms W-2 for the previous year had it not used an agent under § 3504 of the Code, that employer would be subject to the reporting requirement for the year so that if an agent under § 3504 is used again the information will need to be provided to the agent and reported on the Form W-2.

-Therefore, if an employer files fewer than 250 2011 Forms W-2 (meaning the Forms W-2 for the 2011 calendar year that employers generally furnish to employees In January 2012 and then file with SSA), the employer would not be subject to the reporting requirement for Forms W-2 for the 2012 calendar year (meaning the Forms W-2 for the 2012 calendar year that employees in January, 2013 and then file with SSA).
-See also Q&A-21 for an exception to the reporting requirement for coverage under a self-insured plan that is not subject to any federal continuation coverage requirements, and see also Q&A-22 for an exception from the reporting requirement for plans maintained primarily for members of the military, or primarily for members of the military and their families.
+See also Q&A-21 for an exception to the reporting requirement for coverage under a self-insured plan that is not subject to any federal continuation coverage requirements and Q&A-22 for an exception from the reporting requirement for plans maintained primarily for members of the military, or primarily for members of the military and their families.